section-engineering-education/engineering-education/content/articles/getting-hands-on-a-microprofile-project/index.md

 This is due to the continuous agile improvement of individual Java Specification Requests (JARs) that make up Java Enterprise (EE).

-At the edge of this course, you will learn how MicroProfiles work and how they are used and how to use them.
+At the end of this tutorial, you will have learned how MicroProfiles work and how they are used.

 You shall also get hands-on one MicroProfile Project.